OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

  ## CETL

-[CETL](https://github.com/OpenCyphal/CETL) is a primary dependency of libcyphal along with the "args" (e.g. libudpard, libcanard, etc) but CETL is both a runtime and build time dependency.
+[CETL](https://github.com/OpenCyphal/CETL) is a primary dependency of libcyphal along with the "ards" (e.g. libudpard, libcanard, etc) but CETL is both a runtime and build time dependency.
 At build time, libcyphal uses the CETLVaSt (CETL Verification Suite) cmake modules and CETL's verify.py cli to build its own verification suites and to integrate with CI services in a similar manner to CETL.

 ## ![visual-studio code](.vscode/vscode-alt.svg#gh-dark-mode-only) ![visual-studio code](.vscode/vscode.svg#gh-light-mode-only)
 We support the vscode IDE using